vadimonus/moodle-quizaccess_onesession/README.md

 This is useful to prevent a situation in which someone helps a student to solve a quiz by accessing the quiz with the student's username/password from another computer.
-This is much simplier than setting up a subnet access rule - if teacher see that a student is attempting a quiz that means that no one is accessing this quiz attempt at the same time.
+This is much simpler than setting up a subnet access rule - if teacher see that a student is attempting a quiz that means that no one is accessing this quiz attempt at the same time.